Defaultplayer001/Deus-Ex-Universe-Community-Update-/[1.0] Deus Ex - Windows-Linux-macOS-Android/README.md

 ### Alternate EXEs : (Launch Recommended & Used by Default)
 #### Copy and Rename desired EXE to "Deus Ex Community Update.exe"
 * Launch (Used by default, more compatible / stable,  still developed & supported)  (Launch.exe)
 	* LCC.exe, a UCC.exe update, is also included with Launch and can be used the same way as UCC.
+(Latest version from editor patch is used and renamed to ucc.exe for convenience.
 * Deus Exe (More features, less compatible / stable, no longer developed or supported) (Kentie's DeusExe.exe)
 	* Note: Not compatible with XP, older version (5.3) that is included.
 (Kentie's Deus Exe (Old for XP).exe)
 * UE1 Launcher (Relatively new, needs testing but promising.
 Uses borderless windows by default) (UE1 Launch.exe)